frederic-perez/AmE-dictionary/data/dictionary.md

 __skank__ _v_ (?)
 __skate__ _v_ :three::hammer: _He don't let nobody skate unless it's for money._
 __skeet__ _n_ :four: A shooting sport in which a clay target is thrown from a trap to simulate the flight of a bird. _Skeet shooter._ :es: tiro al plato
-__skein__ _n_ :three: A skein is a ball of coiled yarn.
-If it weren’t for the skein, the world would be full of tangled messes of yarn that would take hours to untangle before you could start your knitting. :es: _madeja_
+__skein__ _n_ :four: (skeins) A skein is a ball of coiled yarn.
+If it weren’t for the skein, the world would be full of tangled messes of yarn that would take hours to untangle before you could start your knitting. :es: _madeja_ _Catapult skeins._
 __skell__ _How you like it, skell?_
 __skeptic__ _adj_ :pencil2:
 __sketchy__